 Sociology at Valparaiso University is a dynamic major that allows students to explore the social world in which they live.
-Sociology students at Valparaiso University receive a broad education that combines the best of the liberal arts tradition with the practicalities of job related skills.
-Our students take courses in both social theory and research design.
-They learn to analyze social problems using critical thinking skills and they can learn to conduct program evaluations using the latest computer software.
+Sociology students at Valparaiso University receive a broad education that combines the best of the liberal arts tradition with the practicalities of job-related skills.
+Our students take courses in both social theory and research design, and they learn to analyze social problems using critical thinking skills.

 The Department of Sociology and Criminology offers a traditional sociology major and the option to concentrate in criminology.
 The concentration in criminology offers students opportunities to learn criminological perspectives and concepts, conduct research, serve the community, and do internships.
 We prepare students for a variety of careers related to criminal justice, crime prevention and intervention, or advocacy, or for graduate or law school.

-All Criminology students are required to do at least one internship and are encouraged to have more than one.
-Sociology majors not in the Criminology concentration are also encouraged to participate in one internship.
+All Criminology students are required to do at least one internship and are encouraged to do more than one.
+Sociology majors not in the Criminology concentration are also encouraged to complete an internship.